SAM 2++: Tracking Anything at Any Granularity: Experiments

-\textbf{Single Object Tracking.} We compare the performance of our proposed model on three benchmarks in Table~\ref{tab:sota_sot}, including TrackingNet~\citep{TrackingNet}, GOT-10k~\citep{got10k}, TNL2K~\citep{wang2021tnl2k}, VastTrack~\citep{vasttrack} and our TAG dataset, and all compared models are trained on four datasets.
-We choose the Average Overlap (AO) for the GOT-10k benchmark, and Area Under the Curve (AUC) for the other benchmarks.
-Experiments demonstrate that our model consistently outperforms previous state-of-the-art SOT approaches across all benchmarks.
+\textbf{Single Object Tracking.} We compare the performance of our proposed model on three benchmarks in Table~\ref{tab:sota_sot}, including TrackingNet~\cite{TrackingNet}, GOT-10k~\cite{got10k}, TNL2K~\cite{wang2021tnl2k}, VastTrack~\cite{vasttrack} and our TAG dataset, and all compared models are trained on four datasets.
+For most benchmarks, we evaluate performance with Area Under the Curve (AUC), normalized precision (${P}_{Norm}$), and precision (${P}$), which measure the average accuracy of center, size, and scale between predicted and ground-truth bounding boxes.
+For the GOT-10k benchmark, we choose Average Overlap (AO) and success rate (SR) as indicators, where AO denotes the average overlap between all ground-truth and estimated boxes, and SR measures the percentage of successfully tracked frames whose overlap exceeds a threshold (e.g., 0.5).
+Experiments demonstrate that our model consistently outperforms existing methods across nearly all benchmarks.
+Crucially, unlike specialized SOT trackers that focus on a single task and employ a pre-cropping process, our framework is an end-to-end, unified tracker.

-\textbf{Online Point Tracking.} We compare our method to prior works in Table~\ref{tab:sota_pt} on four benchmarks, including BADJA~\citep{badja} and Perception Test~\citep{patraucean2023perception} for key point tracking, TAP-Vid~\citep{tapvid} for arbitrary point tracking, and our TAG dataset in the `query first' evaluation, which means points appearing in the first frame are used as queries.
-We report the Percentage of Correct Keypoint-Transfer (PCK-T) for the BADJA benchmark, and Average Jaccard (AJ) for the remaining benchmarks.
+\textbf{Online Point Tracking.} We compare our method to prior works in Table~\ref{tab:sota_pt} on four benchmarks, including BADJA~\cite{badja} and Perception Test~\cite{patraucean2023perception} for key point tracking, TAP-Vid~\cite{tapvid} for arbitrary point tracking, and our TAG dataset.
+For TAP-Vid~\cite{tapvid}, Perception Test~\cite{patraucean2023perception}, and our TAG dataset, we report Occlusion Accuracy (OA) and Average Jaccard (AJ).
+For the BADJA benchmark, we adopt the Percentage of Correct Keypoint-Transfer (PCK-T).
+We measure these benchmarks in the `query first' evaluation, which means points appearing in the first frame are used as queries.
 However, most of the current methods are offline trackers, which process long-temporal window frames or even the entire video to be able to see the future frame, and do not match the online setup required by real applications.
-For a fair comparison, we modified their input so that there is no future information inside the window, denoted as model$^{\diamond}$, to enable inference online.
+For a fair comparison, we modified their input so that there is no future information inside the window, denoted as model$^{\dag}$, to enable inference online.
 Experimental results show a substantial decrease in model performance when the input data is switched from offline to online.
 The comparative analysis reveals the effectiveness of our approach on keypoint tracking benchmarks, which surpasses competing models.
 Furthermore, although our model is trained on keypoint datasets, it demonstrates generalization capability on arbitrary point tracking datasets.